dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

 ```

 **Timeout** can be set for all calls through the environment variable `DAPR_API_TIMEOUT_SECONDS`.
 The default value is 60 seconds.

+> Note: You can control timeouts on service invocation separately, by passing a `timeout` parameter to the `invoke_method` method.

 ## Error handling
 Initially, errors in Dapr followed the [Standard gRPC error model](https://grpc.io/docs/guides/error/#standard-error-model).
 However, to provide more detailed and informative error messages, in version 1.13 an enhanced error model has been introduced which aligns with the gRPC [Richer error model](https://grpc.io/docs/guides/error/#richer-error-model).
 In response, the Python SDK implemented `DaprGrpcError`, a custom exception class designed to improve the developer experience.